pi-plates/libpiplates/README.md

 ```

 ####Enable frame signal####
-This function raises the digital out pin to enble command transmission through the SPI bus.
+This function raises the digital out pin to enable command transmission through the SPI bus.

 Function parameters:
 - **pBoard** Handle of the PI-Plates board